TI-Toolkit/tivars_lib_py/README.md

 - `tivars convert`: Convert between file types, e.g. `TIProgram -> txt`, `png -> TIPicture`, etc.
   - `PIL` must be installed to import or export TI picture types (see [PIL](#pil) below)
 - `tivars info`: Display basic information about a file
-  - The same view can be obtained in the library using the `.summary()` method on an object
+  - The same view can be obtained in code using the `.summary()` method on an object
 - `tivars pack/unpack`: Manipulate groups and bundles
   - Placing multiple entries or flash headers into one file is also supported